apache/skywalking-rover/docs/en/setup/examples/cases/profiling-process/readme.md

 ### Enable Linux Process Scanner

-After your service been startup, then configure the Linux process scanner to let Rover known how to find service.
+After your service has been started, then configure the Linux process scanner to let Rover know how to find the service.
-Please make sure the Linux Process Detector have been active.
+Please make sure the Linux Process Detector has been active.

 Then configure the finder to locate/identity service.
 It contains these data configure:
 1. Regex to locate the service by command line.